damif94/wicker_rod_problem/README.md

 ```python
 python3 solver.py l l1 l2 l3 m1 m2 m3 n_bound
 ```
-where `l` is the rod length, `l1 > l2 > l3` are the manufacturing lengths and the best solution found using a batch size of at most `n_bound` will be printed into STDOUT.
+where `l` is the rod length, `l1 > l2 > l3` are the manufacturing lengths, `m1, m2, m3` are the manufacturing multiplicities
+and the best solution found using a batch size of at most `n_bound` will be printed into STDOUT.